What Is Trodelvy® (sacituzumab govitecan-hziy)?

 • Been told you have the uridine diphosphate-glucuronosyl transferase 1A1 (UGT1A1)*28 gene.
 Having this gene increases the risk of experiencing certain side effects with Trodelvy, especially low red and white blood cell counts, as well as getting a fever along with low white blood cells

 Trodelvy can harm an unborn baby.
-If you or your partner can become pregnant, you should use birth control during treatment and for some time after the last dose of Trodelvy.
+If you can become pregnant, you should use birth control during treatment and for some time after the last dose of Trodelvy.
 You should also not breastfeed during treatment with Trodelvy and for some time after the last dose.
 Talk to your doctor about your options for birth control and breastfeeding while taking Trodelvy.1,2

 Before beginning treatment for breast cancer, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.